Covid 19 coronavirus: A week under lockdown and people are still breaching the rules

 Meanwhile, Women's Refuge NZ is telling anyone who finds themselves in a dangerous situation to get out immediately - lockdown or not.

-Chief executive Dr Ang Jury said the organisation had noticed a slight increase in reports of family harm, but was expecting things to get worse as it went on.
+Chief executive Dr Ang Jury said the organisation had noticed a slight increase in reports of family harm, but was expecting things to get worse.

 Her advice to victims of family harm was to prioritise their safety.